 Qualification requirements vary, and tend to be more specific for specialised technical roles in areas such as engineering and logistics.
 A 2.1 degree in any subject is the standard requirement for many, but not all, graduate schemes and programmes offered by the most popular graduate employers in this area.

 - Unilever wants a 2.1 minimum from applicants to the Unilever Future Leaders Programme (UFLP).
 Any degree is accepted for most roles.
-However, for research and development you'll need a strong technical qualification in a chemical, biological, physical, food-related or materials science or a similar subject.
-For the research and development packaging graduate scheme you'll need a strong technical qualification in an engineering subject: mechanical engineering or manufacturing engineering are ideal.
+However, for research and development you'll need a strong technical qualification in a chemical, biological, physical or food-related science.
+Material science or engineering-related disciplines are also accepted.
+For supply chain, you'll need a strong background in electrical, mechanical, chemical or manufacturing engineering, or a similar engineering qualification.
+Maths, business, technology and design-related disciplines are also accepted.
 You don’t need a technological qualification for the technological development scheme.

-- Mars wants candidates with either 280 or 300 UCAS points (not including general studies), depending on the programme, and a 2.1 or above.
+- Mars looks for candidates with a 2.1 or above.
 For some programmes you'll need a degree in a relevant subject: for example, for the engineering development programme you'll need a 2.1 in electrical, mechanical, manufacturing or chemical engineering.

 - Procter & Gamble recruits candidates who are academically strong – you’ll need to check against the individual job description for details.